-Parents may benefit from knowing that every animal evolved with a developmental niche or “nest” for its young and that the developmental niche for human infants has evolved to provide the care needed by the worlds’ most fragile, immature mammal at birth.
-Babies are born 9-18 months earlier than their completed development depending on whether you consider mobility or bone development (Trevathan, 2011).
-Their brain is only 25% adult size at birth with much left to develop with help from caregivers.
-Much of this brain development involves systems connected to survival as well as later wellbeing.
-For example, in representative studies of mammalian brains using rats (who are far more developed at birth and much less social than humans), low maternal nurturing in the first ten days of life (equivalent of the first six months of life in humans) affects gene expression of multiple genes for the rest of life (e.g., influencing control of anxiety; Meaney, 2010).
+Parents may benefit from knowing that every animal evolved with a developmental niche or “nest” for its young, and that the developmental niche for human infants has evolved to provide the care needed by the world's most fragile, immature mammal at birth.
+Babies are born 9 to 18 months earlier than their completed development, depending on whether you consider mobility or bone development (Trevathan, 2011).
+Their brain is only 25 percent of the adult size at birth, with much left to develop with help from caregivers.
+Much of this brain development involves systems connected to survival, as well as later well-being.
+For example, in representative studies of mammalian brains using rats (who are far more developed at birth and much less social than humans), low maternal nurturing in the first ten days of life (equivalent to the first six months of life in humans) affects gene expression of multiple genes for the rest of life (e.g., influencing control of anxiety; Meaney, 2010).

 Table 1 lists the characteristics of the intensive parenting that humans evolved during their evolution (Hewlett & Lamb, 2005); each practice has known effects on physiological health, mental health and even moral development (Narvaez, Panksepp, Schore & Gleason, 2013; Narvaez, Wang et al., 2013).
 Humans have not evolved away from being social mammals, so it makes no sense to argue that human babies should not be receiving what social mammals require.

 Table: Evolved Parenting Practices That Optimize Development of Brain and Body